OneDuckyBoy/awesome-CrewAI-projects/README.md

 ## ❓ What are my next projects?
-✅ Test crew, that will make amazing tests on whatever topic you give it ✅ Health and Fittness planner agent
+✅ Test crew, that will make amazing tests on whatever topic you give it

+✅ Health and Fittness planner agent
-- [ ] Marketing Crew -  it is still work in progress and now I am doing it
+- [ ] Marketing Crew -  it is partly done - for now it only makes instagram posts
 - [ ] Movie Recommendation Agent

 ## 🚀 Getting Started